 All students enrolled in the Program must be able to independently, or with reasonable accommodation, demonstrate these health standards, cognitive and motor skills, and professional behaviors for Program matriculation, progression, and graduation.
-Students with disabilities are responsible for contacting the Office of Accessible Education Services (www.LMUnet.edu) to request accommodation(s).
-The Program attempts, to the best of its ability, to develop mechanisms by which otherwise qualified applicants for admission and enrolled students can be accommodated; however, the Program's Technical Standards for Enrollment and Progression must be met and maintained in order to ensure that all parts of the Program's curriculum are delivered to all students and that students provide safe and effective patient care.
-Clinical Affiliates that provide SCPEs expect students to have met the Program's Minimum Technical Standards for Enrollment and Progression and to perform assigned duties in a timely manner as such ability is critical and essential to safe and effective patient care.
-Therefore, extra time is not granted to students during assessments of physical examination and clinical procedure skills, note writing, simulated patient encounters, and completion of patient care duties during SCPEs.
-Similarly, the use of trained intermediaries is not approved in the assessments listed above and in SCPEs.

-Students must submit a Medical Clearance Form, completed and signed by a licensed health care provider and uploaded by the student to Program's student documentation portal, confirming whether they meet the Minimum Technical Standards for Enrollment and Progression and are medically cleared to participate fully in the Program's curriculum prior to matriculation and prior to beginning SCPEs.
-Students do not return the completed health history and physical examination forms to the Program.
+Students with disabilities are responsible for contacting the Office of Accessible Education Services (www.LMUnet.edu) to request an accommodation(s).
+To the best of its ability, the Program attempts to develop mechanisms by which otherwise qualified applicants for admission and enrolled students can be accommodated.
+However, the Program's Technical Standards for Enrollment and Progression must be met and maintained in order to ensure that all parts of the Program's curriculum are delivered to all students and that students provide safe and effective patient care.
+Clinical Affiliates that provide SCPEs expect students to have met the Program's Minimum Technical Standards for Enrollment and Progression and to perform assigned duties promptly, as such ability is critical and essential to safe and effective patient care.
+Therefore, students are not granted extra time during assessments of physical examination and clinical procedure skills, note writing, simulated patient encounters, and completion of patient care duties during SCPEs.
+Similarly, trained intermediaries are not approved in the assessments listed above and in SCPEs.
+Students must submit a Medical Clearance Form, completed and signed by a licensed health care provider and uploaded by the student to the Program's student documentation portal, confirming whether they meet the Minimum Technical Standards for Enrollment and Progression and are medically cleared to participate fully in the Program's curriculum prior to matriculation and prior to beginning SCPEs.
+These forms are NOT to be returned to the Program and must be uploaded to the documentation portal.
 Students must notify the PA Program Director as soon as possible if there is any change in their ability to meet these technical standards.